koustavsaha/Building-and-Deploying-with-Red-Hat-OpenShift-Container-Platform-on-Arm/README.md

-# Building and Deploying applications with Red Hat OpenShift Container Platform on Arm with Tekton
+# Part 3: Building and Deploying applications with Red Hat OpenShift Container Platform on Arm with Tekton

 #### Author: Koustav Saha